01277554147 essexstructuralengineers@gmail.comContact

 How much does it cost to remove a chimney breast?

-The cost of removing the chimney breast varies, and is this part of a larger project or not?
+The cost of removing the chimney breast varies and depends on whether or not it’s part of a larger project or not.
 It is recommended you budget at least £5,000.

-Other factors you might need to consider when removing a chimney breast – depending on the rest of your build project include:
+Other factors you might need to consider when removing a chimney breast – depending on the rest of your build project includes:

 0 Comments